hanleyweng/blog/knol/university/2012/ucsd/quarter2_spring/cogs160_novel_interaction_techniques/project_final_in-air_gestures/_posts/2015-02-01-In-Air-Gestures.md

 ## Videos

 Mid-way through the project, we (Karen and I) presented the state of the project along with a few videos.
-The presentation can be found [here [PDF]]().
+The presentation can be found [here [PDF]](3_mid_presentation/Presentation.pdf).

-// ^- todo: link PDF presentation

 ### Concept Video

 A concept video was made by Karen for the presentation demonstrating the gestures in context.

-// Demonstration video
+<iframe width="420" height="315" src="https://www.youtube.com/embed/_HBtJVih8FU?rel=0" frameborder="0" allowfullscreen></iframe>

+A quick proof of technical concept video was also produced [here](http://youtu.be/pUlt003IPco).

 ### Technical Video